 - Reps can now also perform retail merchandising activities - stock taking, customer satisfaction surveying, shelf display auditing, etc. - to improve brand visibility and the likelihood to win at the shelf.

-- While on sales calls, reps can show customers how they can easily re-order using the B2B e-commerce portal or mobile app.
+- While on sales calls, reps can show customers how they can easily re-order using the B2B e-commerce platform or mobile app.
 This improves user adoption of the B2B e-commerce channel.

 - Reps can spend more time engaging with and converting new customers and understanding their specific needs.
 Reps can use the B2B e-commerce channel as a business differentiator.